panel

 panel() reverts to the top level.

-If id is None but a rectangle is specified, a new id is automatically assigned and returned.
+If pid is None but a rectangle is specified, a new ID is automatically assigned and returned.

 See also subplot.